IvanEirea-SWO/js-projects/README.md

 Another set of minor/extra projects that are in this repository:

+1. Particles JS Example (folder) ✨
-1. Rock, Paper, or Scissors
+2. Rock, Paper, or Scissors
-2. Sleep Debt Calculator
+3. Sleep Debt Calculator
-3. Training Days
+4. Training Days

 From time to time I do some projects that are difficult to convey in a specific set of files, so I don't put them here, but normally I upload them all.